 Wertenbaker: I’m not quite sure where to start.
 Everything needs to be done.
 It’s my belief that there are as many women writing plays now as men, and this should be represented on the stages, big and small—preferably big.
 There’s a long history of making women invisible in the theatre as there is elsewhere.
 Call it erasement.
 And by definition, it’s hard to fight erasement.

-"Jefferson’s Garden" will play at Ford’s Theatre from January 19 to February 8, 2018.
-Reserve your tickets at https://www.fords.org/performances/current-and-upcoming/jeffersons-garden.
+"Jefferson’s Garden" PLAYS at Ford’s Theatre from January 19 to February 8, 2018.
+INFORMATION at https://www.fords.org/performances/current-and-upcoming/jeffersons-garden.

 Liza Lorenz is Director of Communications and Digital Strategy for Ford’s Theatre.
 Follow her on Twitter @Liza_Lorenz.